 What else can you do to assess the legitimacy of content?

 Check the source.
 There are many fake websites that have credible-sounding names.
-Go to the site’s About tab.
-It may acknowledge the site’s politics or say it’s satirical.
-(DailyCurrant.com has even fooled major media outlets, like the New York Times.)
-If it’s a site for only one purpose or cause, say, a Super PAC, then it’s clearly biased.
+Go to the site's About tab.
+It may acknowledge the site's politics or say it's satirical.
+(Many of us have probably been fooled by a headline from The Onion.)
+If it's a site for only one purpose or cause, say, a Super PAC, then it's clearly biased.
 Also, a reputable source includes hyperlinks to research, while a fake site offers no backup and may have spelling and grammatical errors.

 It probably matters who wrote the piece, right?

 Yes.
-Check the writers’ social-media accounts and look for a blue check mark near their name on Facebook or Twitter.
+Check the writer's social media accounts and look for a blue check mark near their name on Facebook or Twitter.
 This means their occupation has been verified and they are who they say.
+An article without a byline is a red flag.

 What about viral photos and videos?